Mikaelson-1/Mikaelson-Initiative-backend/README.md

 - Like: Like/unlike functionality
 - Comment: Post comments with file support
 - Bookmark: Saved posts
-- Habit: Tasks and habits with reminder tracking
+- Habit: Tasks and habits with enhanced reminder tracking
+- Notification: Real-time notification system (NEW)
 ```

 ### Security Features